juanortellado/vend-o-matic/Readme.md

 +-- config.js
 +-- Readme.md
 ```
+> Note: A Postman collection it's added to test the API

 Business logic it's implemented by vend-o-matic.js, meanwhile machine.js implements management over vend-o-matic data, making it possible to change data source transparently for business logic.
 Also, data from business treats separate from configuration data.

 ## Assumptions